Te Kete Ipurangi Navigation:

 Activity centres are operated by managing schools to provide a specialised Learning Programme for secondary school students in Years 9–13 who are at risk of disengaging from schooling and/or at risk of low educational, social or vocational outcomes.

-Further entry criteria is developed by the managing school in consultation with the cluster of schools in its area.
+Further entry criteria are developed by the managing school in consultation with the cluster of schools in its area.
 Entry criteria must ensure:

 • students are enrolled in a state school and are entered into ENROL